-Physical Security Recommended Frequency Inspection/Test Guidance Mechanisms of Inspection/Test Details Hard, opaque, tamper-evident epoxy coating and epoxy can In accordance with Administrator role organizational security policy.
+Physical Security Mechanisms Recommended Frequency of Inspection/Test Inspection/Test Guidance Details Hard, opaque, tamper-evident epoxy coating In accordance with Administrator role organizational security policy.
 Inspect the cryptographic boundary for scratches, gouges, scrapes, deformations, and any other suspicious signs of malice and tampering.
-If any evidence of tampering exists, the Administrator role is required to cease use of the cryptographic immediately.
+If any evidence of tampering exists the Administrator role is required to cease use of the cryptographic module immediately.

-Table 11 - Physical Security Mechanisms
+Table 10 - Physical Security